MetPX/sarracenia/doc/Prog.rst

-These are the message fields which are most often of interest, but many other can be viewed by just turning on the logging flowcb, which will print all available fields to both on_filter and on_work callbacks.
+These are the message fields which are most often of interest, but many other can be viewed by just turning on the logging flowcb, which will print all available fields to both after_accept and after_work callbacks.

 Accessing Options